franklinchou/learnings/kubernetes/kubernetes.md

 Substitute `pods` for `jobs` to retrieve job information.

-Get the logs for a particular pod (same as accessing the logs on the web UI):
+Get the logs for a particular job (same as accessing the logs on the web UI):
 ```
+kubectl logs <job>
 kubectl logs --namespace=<namespace> <job>
+kubectl logs --namespace=<namespace> -c <container> job
 ```

-Checking logs for an individual container:
+Describe gives actual information about the sub-system/level supplied, i.e., job-level information if `jobs` is supplied.
+Rather than logs which gives the same information that can be retrieved from the UI (information emitted by that application's logging system).

 ```
-kubectl describe jobs <job-name> --namespace=<namespace>
+kubectl describe jobs --namespace=<namespace> <job-name>
-kubectl logs <pod-id> -c <container> --namespace=<namespace>
-kubectl logs run-theorem-05shl -c ledger-theorem --namespace=cfm # for example
 ```